Spain · Close Protection & Executive Security

 Terrorism

-Spain faces a persistent terrorism threat.
-The FCDO maintains a high terrorism threat rating for Spain.
-ETA ceased operations in 2018, but Islamist-inspired terrorism remains an active concern, demonstrated by the 2017 Barcelona and Cambrils attacks.
-Madrid's status as the national capital and major transport hub makes it a potential target.
+Spain faces a persistent terrorism threat, and the FCDO maintains a high terrorism threat rating.
+ETA ceased operations and formally dissolved, but Islamist-inspired terrorism remains an active concern, demonstrated by the 2017 Barcelona and Cambrils attacks.
+Madrid's status as the national capital, a major transport hub, and the site of the 2004 Atocha train bombings makes it a recognised potential target.
+Spain's CNI and National Police are experienced and active.

 Petty Crime

-Madrid has significant pickpocketing and bag-snatching activity, concentrated in tourist areas (Sol, Gran Via, Retiro Park), on public transport (Metro Lines 1, 2, and 8 from Barajas), and at the Rastro market.
-Organised teams operate with distracting techniques.
+Madrid has significant pickpocketing and bag-snatching activity, concentrated in tourist areas (Sol, Gran Via, Retiro Park), on public transport (Metro lines from Barajas airport), and at the Rastro market.
+Organised teams operate with practised distraction techniques and specifically target newly arrived travellers on the airport metro line.

 Protest Activity

 Madrid regularly hosts large national demonstrations reflecting Spain's politically divided environment.
-Demonstrations occur frequently around the Congreso de los Diputados and along Castellana.
-They are generally managed but can affect movement in the city centre.
+Demonstrations occur frequently around the Congreso de los Diputados and along the Paseo de la Castellana.
+They are generally well managed by Spanish police but can block primary routes and affect movement in the city centre.

 Vetted operators with direct experience in Madrid